pat-laugh/websson-doc/index.md

 something like YAML, but I don't like container limits based on tablature.
 Also, YAML doesn't allow tabs (the character), which is just very bad....
 About XML, it really annoys me to have to remember what tag was opened to then specify it when closing it.
-Using tablature or chars signaling the start and end is much better.
+Using tablature or chars signalling the start and end is much better.
 JSON is good, but not good enough.
 You could consider WebSSON to be an improvement based on JSON.
 I've used CSV.
 You can easily get the equivalent of CSV with WebSSON.